tammet/gkc/Examples/README.md

 whether an answer exists.
 Clearly there is room for improving the answer-finding efficiency of gkc!

-In the advanced examples chapter we will look at guiding gkc search by using a strategy selection file.
+In the [advanced examples chapter](#Advanced-examples)we will look at guiding gkc search by using a strategy selection file.
 A suitable simple strategy for the third example is given in the file blocks_strat2.txt: